This post was originally published in 2021

 “We can’t remember a time when ice cream hasn’t been a part of our lives.
 We were born and raised in Bloomfield Hills, Michigan where our parents have been in the ice cream industry for over 40 years.
 Upon moving to Los Angeles in 2010, we sought out a place to get the traditional feel-good ice cream that we grew up eating in the Midwest.
 When we couldn’t find what we were looking for we decided to start a business of our own.
 We set out to create a product that would satisfy our desire for that creamy delicious ice cream of our youth and offer it to everyone.” – Bijan & Leila Sadeghi.

 Am I the only one that’s stunned at Bloomfield Creamery’s low-key presence in the LA ice cream scene?
-After combing through many LA ice cream blog posts, only one blog so far mentions Bloomfield.
+After combing through many LA ice cream blog posts, only one blog so far mentioned Bloomfield.

 It says on their website: “We don’t rely on gimmicks to impress our customers; instead we let our products speak for themselves.”